MrMicrowaveOven/AlgorithmsCurriculum/linkedin-reading.md

 - Capoeirista-in-training (Capoeira Angola Quintal)
 - Acrobat-in-training (Circus Center)

 That wraps up the career and hobbies.
 I had a 10-year theatre career before I went to a coding bootcamp and revamped my lifestyle.
-I'm the kind of guy who focuses on many pursuits at once, but really dives deep into all of those things.
+I'm the kind of guy who focuses on many pursuits at once, but really dives deep into all of them.
 Triple Aries, Triple Sagittarius, and Mars in Gemini, for people who like astrology."

 **Marc:**